 Conversely, as our business grows, we may choose to lease lesser hours on tractors.
 We do own a truck, which makes suppliers happy as they do not need to tie up a truck in their busiest seasons.
 These costs and pricing are evaluated annually.

 I was the poster child of your article so to speak.
 I have been practicing strip-till for 15 years and the operators, (mainly co-ops) were discontinuing strip-till.
 We took the opposite approach and formed Liepold Farms LLC and Liepold Farms Precision Ag for strip-till.

 My farm pays the same custom rate as any of our customers and my acres are the last farm we do, with the exception that we ask our customers to allow us to do up to 20 acres to tune the machine, fertilizer delivery and technology.
 That is not something I do with a customer staring over my shoulder.
 Beyond that, the customer comes first.

-This fall was challenging, in our trade area.
+Fall 2018 was challenging in our trade area.
 We had a late, wet start, froze twice and had to end the season with 2,350 acres left to be done.
 Other custom tillage operators had the same problems.
 We ended up covering 850 acres.